omnis-ci/omnis-ci.github.io/_guides/sharing-omnis-libraries-on-github.md

 ```
 # Declare files that will always have CRLF line endings on checkout.
 * .omh text eol=crlf

+# Denote all files that are truly binary and should not be modified.
+*.png binary
+*.jpg binary
+*.lbs binary
 ```

 You'll need to create this file using a text editor.
 Because the file name begins with a dot `.` it may not be visible by default in the macOS Finder or Windows Explorer.